stat545ubc-2022/assignment-b1-and-b2-akashp21/Assignment B1/Independent-t-test-function.md

 suppressPackageStartupMessages(library(digest)) # digesting output
 ```

-(Exercise 2) @description The function conducts an independent 2 sample
+<a name="Exercise 2"></a> (Exercise 2) @description The function
-t-test on the data of interest.
-It will determine whether the
+conducts an independent 2 sample t-test on the data of interest.
+It will
-independent t-test requires the use of equal variances or unequal
+determine whether the independent t-test requires the use of equal
-variances based on the outcome of Levene’s and Bartlett’s tests at a
+variances or unequal variances based on the outcome of Levene’s and
-significance level of 0.05.
-The t-test conducted also uses a
+Bartlett’s tests at a significance level of 0.05.
+The t-test conducted
-significance level of 0.05, since this is the level of significance
+also uses a standard significance level of 0.05, since this is the level
-commonly used.
+of significance commonly used.
+However, this can be adjusted in the
+function call by specifying the conf.level and the alt.

 @param exp_var Qualitative explanatory variable (The use of exp_var
 should be appropriate in this instance since it is referring to the